 - Standard deviation: measure for the variation in the distribution of test scores

-Validity – Does the test actually measure the characteristic that it purports to measure?
+Validity – Does the test measure the characteristic that it purports to measure?

 There are 2 different kinds of validation:

 - Internal validation: The test is considered by itself (internally).
-Variation of the dependent variable is clearly caused by variation of the independent variable.
+The variation of the dependent variable is caused by the variation of the independent variable.
 The results either support or reject the hypothesis.

 - External validation: For this purpose, external objects are taken into account.
 The results of the study can be generalized and extended to other situations/populations.
 When significant differences between groups of people occur, this is called the discriminant validity.
 A study holds predictive validity when a test leads to predictions.

-By means of a psychological test, you would like to assign a person to a category (e.g., patient with depression, ADHD or the like).
-For making a medical diagnosis, you conduct specific tests and come to a diagnostic decision on the basis of the results and your expert judgment.
+Using a psychological test, you would like to assign a person to a category (e.g., patient with depression, ADHD or the like).
+For making a medical diagnosis, you conduct specific tests and come to a diagnostic decision based on the results and your expert judgment.

 The risk of error of such a decision is high.
-In order to evaluate such a decision, theory, sensitivity, specificity, and predictive value come into play.
-This way, diagnostic approaches are evaluated with regard to their usefulness.
+To evaluate such a decision, theory, sensitivity, specificity, and predictive value come into play.
+This way, diagnostic approaches are evaluated for their usefulness.

 Verification procedures: Does the diagnostic approach make sense?